pltr/onering/README.md

 # One Ring to Queue Them All

-Well, no, it's not really just one ring, but a collection of lock-free ring buffers for different scenarios, so it's even better!
+Well, no, it's not really just one ring, but a collection of concurrent ring buffers for different scenarios, so it's even better!
 These queues don't use CAS operations to make them suitable for low latency/real-time environments and as a side effect of that, they preserve total order of messages.
 As a reward for finding flaws/bugs in this, I offer 64bit of random numbers for each.

 A couple of things in it were inspired by the very cool LMAX Disruptor, so thanks @mjpt777!
 It's not anywhere near as intrusive and opinionated as the Disruptor though.
 It's not a framework and its main goal is to be (very) simple.

+The MPMC design is similar to http://www.1024cores.net/home/lock-free-algorithms/queues/bounded-mpmc-queue, but with FAA instad of CAS.

 ## Description